berndtjohannsen/TiddeliGames/README.md

 # TiddeliGames

-This is an app including several simple childrens games.
-They are web (PWA) apps and can run on any supported platform.
-Primarily tested on Chrome browser on android.
+This is an app that includes several small simple childrens games.
+They are web (PWA) apps and can run on any supported platform including phones and tablets.
+Primarily tested on Chrome browsers on Windows and Android.
+Games are in swedish but are pretty easy to localize.
+The games require no backend, copy and install on any web server to run.

+You can test directly from here: https://berndtjohannsen.github.io.com/TiddeliGames

+The game optionally (user selection) be installed as an app or just run in the browser.

 ## Features
-- Main selection menu for the different games
-- Can optionally (user selection) be installed as an app
-- A number of games (TBD)
-- Each games has its separate configuration
-- Version handling
+Several games each with an element of learning.
+Letters, words, numbers and simple arithmetics.
+Best played sitting in the knee of your parents or grand-parents.

 Technical details in `design.md`.